Glen-Ochieng/Power-Query-Simple-DAX/README.md

 Proceeding, we use a similar syntax to the previous but we enclose the second table in this syntax**Related()**

 >salesamount= products[unitprice]*Related([products[quantityordered])

+## Appending datasets

+Similar to SQL we can merge two or more datasets together.
+In SQL, the syntax would be UNION.

+And just like with the UNION syntax similar rules of a merge carry over.
+The two datasets being merged must have the same structure ie. same column names and same number of columns.

+<u> Example